Rave: Notable venues

 The following is an incomplete list of venues associated with the rave subculture:

 Dancing

 A sense of participation in a group event is among the chief appeals of rave music and dancing to pulsating beats is its immediate outlet.
 Raving in itself is a syllabus-free dance, whereby the movements are not predefined and the dance is performed randomly, dancers take immediate inspiration from the music, their mood and watching other people dancing.
-Thus, the electronic, rave and club dances refer to the street dance styles that evolved alongside electronic music culture.
-Such dances are street dances since they evolved alongside the underground rave and club movements, without the intervention of dance studios.
-These dances were originated in some 'scenes' around the world, becoming known only to ravers or clubgoers who attempt to these locations.
-They were originated at some point that certain moves had begun to be performed to several people at those places, creating a completely freestyle, yet still highly complex set of moves, adaptable to every dancer change and dance whatever they want based on these moves.
-Many rave dancing techniques suggest using your body as an extension of the music, to loosen up, and let the music flow through the body to create a unique form of movement.
+Thus, the electronic, rave and club dances, also known as Post-Internet Dances refer to the street dance styles that evolved alongside electronic music culture.